-Get an Alcohol and Drug Addiction Intervention Assessment beforehand.
-Alcohol and Drug Addiction Interventions must be tailored to the individual.
-If you’re considering an Alcohol, Drug Addiction or Mental Disorder Intervention, talk to an intervention specialist for free assessment at: 800-980-3927
+Alcohol and Drug Addiction Interventions must be tailored to the individual and co occurring disorders.
+If you’re considering an Alcohol, Drug Addiction or Mental Health Disorder Intervention, talk to an intervention specialist today at: 800-980-3927

 Learn how to successfully plan, stage and perform an intervention.
 We develop intervention strategies, discuss intervention solutions, assist with intervention & treatment options, offer intervention counseling and comprehensive intervention assistance through all phases of a person’s recovery.

 If someone you care about is telling you no, I won’t go to treatment, I don’t need help or the problem isn’t that bad, you are in the right place.
 We Can Help!